pauljrodriguezcs/Chicago_Crime_Analysis/README.md

 ## Authors and Acknowledgment

-The following people have contributed greatly toward the making of this project:
+The following people have contributed greatly towards the making of this project:

 - Mehrad Amin
 - Jonathan Peng